Yoga therapy grounded in compassion and connection

 safe-embodiment, and self-regulation.

-From this foundation of feeling grounded, empowered, and resourced, while in collaboration with an attuned therapist, we can learn to skillfully make room for waves of experience without getting pulled under.
+From this foundation of feeling grounded, empowered, and resourced, in collaboration with a yoga therapist, we can learn to skillfully meet waves of experience without getting pulled under.

 Maybe you are new to seeking support and feel yoga therapy is the right first step for you…